Augusto Boal, Founder of Theatre of the Oppressed

 4) Documentation

-Presented as part of the 'Arts in the Library' series hosted by Old Dominion University Libraries.
+Presented as part of the 'Arts in the Library' series hosted by Old Dominion University Libraries, presented by Brittney S. Harris.

 Topics Discussed:

-Presented at the 2023 American Alliance for Theatre and Education National Conference (AATE).
+Presented at the 2023 American Alliance for Theatre and Education National Conference (AATE), presented by Brittney S. Harris.

 Topics Discussed:

-Presented as part of the 'Arts in the Library' series hosted by Old Dominion University Libraries.
+Presented as part of the 'Arts in the Library' series hosted by Old Dominion University Libraries, presented by Brittney S. Harris.

 Topics Discussed: